tushartushar/taksidiotis/guide.md

 * A day trip in Sounion (2 hours car drive from Athens) is a nice choice for somebody who wants to escape from the capital.
 The temple of Poseidon and the view from up there worth the visit. [click to see more details](https://en.wikipedia.org/wiki/Sounion)

 * Don't forget your hat and your sunglasses!!

+* Never bother lining up at the main entrance of the Acropolis.
+There’s a back way in that has a tiny line that no one knows about.
+This back door is faster and more efficient than the main like that every other tourist uses.
+By using this alternative entrance it will save you an hour of lining up in the blazing sun (should you ignore Vasilis’ tip above).

+* Mobile Phone Data is important when you’ve stopped using paper maps.
+Outside the central subway stations you’ll find people set up selling sim cards with various data packs on offer.
+While they are looking to sell to locals – as a tourist it’s an absolute bargain for the mouth of data you get plus the ability to book bars and restaurants.

+* The Greeks will be more friendly and eager to help if you try to speak some Greek, too.
+Just a couple of words are fine, they love it when they hear a stranger speaking their language.
+So, say kalimera instead of “good morning” and efxaristo instead of “thank you”, and you will see some big proud smiles in their faces.